 If you want to build a simple outhouse but do not want to spend a lot of money, then this is your plan.
-This simple outhouse works excellent and is simple to build.
+This simple outhouse works excellently and is simple to build.
 Most people could make it within a day with some basic building skills.
-This is also a good option if you have issues with odor or flies when using an indoor composting toilet.
+This is also a good option if you have issues with odour or flies when using an indoor composting toilet.

 This how-to build an outhouse plan includes pictures, graphs, and step-by-step instructions to make sure you can complete the project with ease.
 This is a simple outhouse that can be built on a weekend, and the best part of it all is that it has a beautiful finish.

 Tools: Screws, brad nails, hammer, tape measure, framing square, level, saw, drill, screwdriver, sander, safety gloves, safety glasses